Binidris2026/220242401057/assigment/assigment0/README.md

-## assigment 0
+# Assignment 0

 ## 1. Why is data mining sometimes used to describe the entire knowledge discovery process?
 Data mining is the process of analyzing large datasets to discover patterns, trends, and useful information using algorithms and statistical methods.

-**Answer:**
+**Answer:**\
 Although data mining is technically only one step in the Knowledge Discovery in Databases (KDD) process, many industries and media sources use the term to describe the entire workflow.
-This happens because:
-Data mining is the most *visible* and *exciting* part of KDD, it produces the actual insights.People outside academia are less familiar with preprocessing, cleaning, or transformation steps, so they use "data mining" as a simpler umbrella term.Companies often market their products as "data mining tools" even when they include full KDD functionalities.
+This happens because: - Data mining is the most *visible* and *exciting* part of KDD---it produces the actual insights. - People outside academia are less familiar with preprocessing, cleaning, or transformation steps, so they use "data mining" as a simpler umbrella term. - Companies often market their products as "data mining tools" even when they include full KDD functionalities.